Professor John Dickinson

 John current research investigates 1) how to diagnose and treat exercise-related respiratory issues, 2) ergogenic action of asthma medication in athletes with and 3) novel methods to measure respiratory mechanics during exercise.
 He has recently obtained funding from the World Anti-Doping Agency, Asthma UK an A2 Milk to support his research.

 John’s main area of research focuses on respiratory problems in athletes.
-He has over 10 years’ experience of investigating issues such as asthma and dysfunctional breathing in athletes.
-The population groups he has investigated include British Olympic athletes, Premier League Football Players, Premiership Rugby Union Players and Super League Rugby Union Players.
+He has over 17 years’ experience of investigating issues such as asthma and dysfunctional breathing in athletes.
+The population groups he has investigated include GB Swimmers, England Football Team and many other elite athletes preparing for major competitions such as the Olympic Games.

 John has published extensively in the area of exercise induced asthma and has given key note presentation nationally and internationally on the subject.
 Dr. Dickinsons's work has been cited in contemporary consensus statements examining asthma in athletes (Fitch et al. J Allergy Clin Immunol 2008;122:254-260; Carlsen et al. Allergy 2008 ;63:387-403; Anderson et al. Eur Respir Mon, 2005 ;33 :48-66).